 According to experience adopted by PTWS, text message should be available to the NTWCs via WMO Global Telecommunication System (GTS), email and website, while scientifically more complex graphical products should only be accessible to NTWCs and TWFPs via exclusive channels such as email in order to minimize public confusion and misunderstanding.
 A public and NTWC accessible website is developed to facilitate the dissemination of tsunami advisories.
-The website is SCSTAC.OCEANGUIDE.ORG.CN
+The website is SCSTAC.OCEANGUIDE.ORG.CN maintained by NMEFC, and BSCSTAC.HKO.GOV.HK maintained by HKO.